casper-network/casper-protocol-release/staging_notes.md

 allow_request_get_all_values = true
 ```

-I prefer to keep `replace.toml` (filename is not important) in `/etc/casper/` with my other config files.
+A good location to store`replace.toml` (filename is not important) is in `/etc/casper/`, the root of other config files.

 To replace when staging protocol upgrades:
 ```bash